 It is also recommended that students be immunized against other vaccine-preventable diseases such as, (1) tetanus, (2) diphtheria, (3) polio, (4) chicken pox, (5) hepatitis A, (6) hepatitis B, and (7) influenza.

 Day Campus students who do not comply with the immunization requirements by failing to submit all required forms and documentation of immunizations will not be able to register or enroll for classes in subsequent semesters beyond their initial semester of enrollment.

 If personal or religious beliefs or specific medical conditions preclude immunization, students must complete the appropriate statement of exemption.
 In the event of an outbreak (as defined by state public health authorities) and it the interest of well-being, exempted students may be asked to leave campus until the outbreak is over.

-Questions regarding this policy may be directed to Columbia College Student Health Services.
+Questions regarding this policy may be directed to Columbia College Immunization Requirements.